 More successful results

-More energy to work out Not enough time to rest between sets More focus when you work out
+More energy to work out, not enough time to rest between sets, and more focus when you work out

 What went wrong